What's Required to Open a Hard Drive Safely

 You need a $2,000,000 clean room for data recovery

-Some companies showcase "ISO-certified clean rooms" and full body suits to imply they are a requirement for success.
-While these look really cool & hi-tech, the functional requirement for data recovery is a particulate-free work zone, not necessarily a sterile room.
+Some companies showcase "ISO-certified clean rooms" and full body suits in their marketing.
+While impressive-looking, the functional requirement for data recovery is a particulate-free work zone, not necessarily a room-scale sterile facility.

 A properly filtered workspace